Kama Bay Rock Climbing Rock Climbing

-Kama Lookout has three (unknown locations) routes that date back to the early 2000s and before, and one new craig (spring/summer 2017) named The Paper Wall.
-These routes can be found in the previous guide book to the region by Granite publishing.
-They are not listed in Aric's guide released in the fall of 2016.
+Kama Lookout has three (unknown locations) routes that date back to the early 2000s and before that can be found in the previous guide book to the region by Granite publishing.
+They are not listed in Aric Fishman's guide released in the fall of 2016.

 There is free* camping along any of the gravel roads heading off of the road that travels north from Hwy 17 along the main Kama Bay cliff road.
 Also, there is a free (and better spot) located right off the Jackpine river.
 Head east from Kama Lookout a Km or two and take your last right down a gravel road just before the bridge over the river.
 Take your first left at the fork off the highway and drive down the dirt road for a few hundred meters to a large field and a fire pit.
 This is a popular spring fishing camping spot, but can be deserted all summer or fall.

 * I say free if you are Canadian, everyone else needs a Crown Land camping permit for $10 a night. you can find it online somewhere I am sure...

 Nipigon is your last stop for supplies if you are traveling from the west, including Canada's smallest Canadian Tire-"They may be small, but they can get you anything!"